-- (a) At least once annually, each governing body of a public school unit shall require each school under its control to complete a facility vulnerability assessment for each school building. - (b) The Center for Safer Schools, in collaboration with the Department of Public Instruction, Division of School Operations, and the Department of Public Safety, shall develop a facility vulnerability assessment tool.
+- (a) At least once annually, each governing body of a public school unit shall require each school under its control to complete a facility vulnerability assessment for each school building. - (b) The Center for Safer Schools, in collaboration with the Department of Public Instruction, Division of School Operations, shall develop a facility vulnerability assessment tool.
 This tool shall be in the form of a checklist designed to assess the potential vulnerabilities arising from day-to-day policies and procedures in the operation of school buildings.
-This tool shall be used by public school units when completing a facility vulnerability assessment. - (c) No governing body of a public school unit, nor its members, employees, designees, agents, or volunteers, shall be liable in civil damages to any party for any loss or damage caused by any act or omission relating to the participation in or implementation of a facility vulnerability assessment required by this section, unless that act or omission amounts to gross negligence, wanton conduct, or intentional wrongdoing.
-Nothing in this section shall be construed to impose any specific duty of care or standard of care."
+This tool shall be used by public school units when completing a facility vulnerability assessment."

-SECTION 5.(b) G.S.
-115C-105.49A(b), as amended by Section 1(c) of this act, reads as rewritten:
+SECTION 6.(b) G.S.
+115C-105.49A(b), as amended by Section 1(d) of this act, reads as rewritten:

 "(b) In constructing the SRRMS, the Division of Emergency Management and the Center for Safer Schools shall leverage the existing enterprise risk management database, the School Risk Management Planning tool managed by the Division.
 The Division shall also leverage the public school unit and participating nonpublic school schematic diagrams of school facilities.
 Where technically feasible, the SRRMS shall integrate any anonymous tip lines established pursuant to G.S.
 115C-105.51 and any 911-initiated panic alarm systems authorized as part of a SRMP pursuant to G.S.
 115C-47(40).
 Where technically feasible, the SRRMS shall integrate any facility vulnerability assessments as part of an SRMP pursuant to G.S.
 115C-105.52A.
+The

-The Division and the Center for Safer Schools shall collaborate with the Department of Public Instruction and the North Carolina 911 Board in the design, implementation, and maintenance of the SRRMS."
+Division and the Center for Safer Schools shall collaborate with the Department of Public Instruction and the North Carolina 911 Board in the design, implementation, and maintenance of the SRRMS."

-SECTION 5.(c) This section is effective when it becomes law.
+SECTION 6.(c) This section is effective when it becomes law.
 The Center for Safer Schools and the Department of Public Instruction shall develop the facility vulnerability assessment tool by January 15, 2020.
 Each governing body of a public school unit shall require each school under its control to complete a facility vulnerability assessment for each school building before the end of the 2019-2020 school year and annually thereafter.